Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 6750, in theory, should be just a bit faster than the GeForce 9600 GT 1GB in general. (explain)
+Memory BandwidthPerformance-wise, the Radeon HD 6750 should theoretically be a small bit better than the GeForce 9600 GT 1GB in general. (explain)

-Texel RateThe Radeon HD 6750 will be quite a bit (more or less 25%) better at texture filtering than the GeForce 9600 GT 1GB. (explain)
+Texel RateThe Radeon HD 6750 will be much (more or less 25%) better at texture filtering than the GeForce 9600 GT 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison